Shopify Setup Guide

 read_inventory | Check stock levels |

-Step 2: Verify Products Are Publicly Accessible
+Step 2: Verify Your Products Are Ready

 - Go to Products in Shopify admin